TosbackCgusBridge-Bot/CGUs-versions/Local/Privacy Policy.md

-Local Corporation Privacy Policy
+Local.com Ltd Privacy Policy

 Effective Date: December 20, 2013

-At Local Corporation (“Local, “we,” “us,” or “our”), we understand the importance of maintaining your privacy, and we therefore strive to provide our service with your protection in mind.
+At Local.com Ltd (“Local, “we,” “us,” or “our”), we understand the importance of maintaining your privacy, and we therefore strive to provide our service with your protection in mind.
 This Privacy Policy applies to your use of our service whether accessed via computer or mobile device (the “Service”) on our owned and operated websites, mobile applications, and other properties on which a link to this Privacy Policy is provided (collectively, “Local Web Pages”).
 This Policy does not apply to third-party properties, or Local properties that contain other privacy policies, such as our web page at http://uk.local.com.

 This Privacy Policy contains the following sections: